carlfranklin/WpfBlazor/README.md

 We also added a `ShowMessageBox` method that displays a WPF message box.
 This is what we will call from Blazor code.

-Add the following to *Index.razor* at line 12:
+Add the following to *Index.razor* before line 12:

 ```html
 <br />